jdcloudcom/en/documentation/Video-Service/Video-on-Demand/Introduction/Features.md

 <tr>
     <td rowspan="1">Statistics & Analysis<br/>
     <td>Resources Usage</td>
-    <td>Search for resources usage of storage amount, traffic amount, transcoding duration, etc. at different time slots and with different granularities is supported for better understanding your own businesses</td>
+    <td>Search for resources usage of storage amount, traffic amount, and transcoding duration at different time slots and with different granularities is supported for better understanding the customer’s own businesses</td>
 </tr>
 </table>